Which is Better: Real Turf or Artificial Grass?

 The grass always seems greener on the other side.
-You can always turn the tables with the right type of turf in your garden, but which one is better – real turf or fake grass?
+You can always turn the tables with the right type of turf in your garden, but which one is better – natural grass or artificial one?

 The first question that pops into your head when you think about re-turfing your garden is how much it’d cost you.
 And it’s definitely going to be pricey, there’s no doubt about it.

-Laying real turf can be a low-cost investment if you buy rolls of turf grass and lay them without any ground preparations.
+Laying real turf can be a low-cost investment if you buy it in rolls and lay them without any ground preparations.
 It can cost you more if you improve the soil and invest in a lawn irrigation system.

 Artificial grass is a perfect option for low-maintenance gardens and it may seem like a cheaper investment but it’s the other way around.
 Quality artificial turf can sometimes be more expensive than real grass, with the cheapest options being around £27 per square metre.
 And this doesn’t include the installation kit needed to pin the turf to the ground.
 Another thing to consider is that you’d need as much ground preparation as with lawn laying.